Dorothy Adlow: Career

-After college, Adlow worked briefly for the Boston Evening Transcript before beginning a 41-year career as an art critic for The Christian Science Monitor.
-By her mid-twenties, she had achieved a remarkable level of independence and professional success for a young woman of her time.
+After college, Adlow worked briefly for the Boston Evening Transcript before having a 41-year career as an art critic for The Christian Science Monitor.
+By her mid-twenties, she was a professional success for a young woman of her time.

 To supplement her income, Adlow traveled widely, lecturing at colleges and museums and serving as an art juror.
 In 1930 she lectured at the Carnegie International exhibit series in Pittsburgh, the first woman to do so.
 She also appeared frequently on television programs produced by the Museum of Fine Arts, Boston, and taught at the Katharine Gibbs School.

 Adlow was Boston's leading art critic during the 1940s, when the city's art scene changed dramatically.
 She regularly attended exhibitions at the Museum School and discussed the students' work with Karl Zerbe.
 Jean Gibran, wife of the artist Kahlil Gibran, names Adlow in her memoir as one of those who contributed to the "flowering" of Boston Expressionism.